Ready to modernize your meal planning? Making homemade meals has genuinely never been easier with so many conveniences available.

 Need a printer or ink?
 Shop home printers and printer ink on amazon.

-Step 4: Order Groceries
+5. Order Groceries

 I highly recommend ordering groceries online for pick up or delivery.
 It's such a time saver and prevents impulse buys too.
+We finally splurged on delivery after we had our third child.
+It's so amazing to have groceries just show up on your doorstep.

 If you use Walmart for your groceries, I do have a convenient link to shop Walmart for groceries, located in the recipe card of every recipe on this website.